 6. Establish networking opportunities

 High-potential employees will benefit from networking with like-minded people within and outside your company.
-Networking with colleagues creates stronger connections, which means that employees are more likely to remain with a company.
+Internal networking creates stronger connections, which means that employees are more likely to remain with your company.

-But external connections, like international calling, are also important for employees.
-This will give high-potential employees a larger pool of resources to work with, giving them more networking opportunities.
+But external connections are also important for employees, such as industry organizations, local professional groups, etc. This will give high-potential employees a larger pool of resources to work with, giving them more networking opportunities.

 Define what you are looking for in a high-potential employee

-The first step in creating your high-potential employee mentorship programs is to find out what you are looking for in a high-potential employee.
+The first step in creating your high potential employee program is to find out what you are looking for in a high-potential employee.
 This can be difficult as there is no one-size-fits-all method.

 Do you want employees that aren’t afraid to take risks, work well under pressure, or members of staff that demonstrate curiosity or creativity?
 Think carefully about what your company needs, including what roles you may have to fill in the future.